 Our Castle Hill curriculum is designed with knowledge at its heart to ensure that children develop a strong vocabulary base and an extensive understanding of the world.
 The curriculum promotes long-term learning and we believe that progress means knowing more and remembering more.
 As pupils learn the content of the curriculum they are making progress.
 We have developed a curriculum built on current research regarding how memory works to ensure that children not only have access to 'the best that has been thought and said' but are taught this in a way that ensures children can remember the curriculum content in future years.

-At Castle Hill Primary School we believe in giving our children broad, balanced and meaningful learning experiences to build essential foundations and prepare them for future life.
-We strive to make our curriculum creative, engaging and fun for all to build on their variable starting points that our children have when they enter school.
+At Castle Hill Primary we believe in giving our children broad, balanced and meaningful learning experiences to build essential foundations and prepare them for future life.
+We strive to make our curriculum creative, engaging and fun for all, to build on the variable starting points that our children have when they enter school.

 Early Years Foundation Stage- Intent

 At Castle Hill Primary School we believe that children in the EYFS need to experience a wide variety of first hand, practical learning opportunities to enable them to develop to their full potential.
 We aim to provide a secure, enjoyable and caring educational environment where each child feels valued.
 We work hard to create continuity between Nursery and our Reception class so that children can build on skills already developed and follow routines that flow with their needs and with which they feel safe and confident throughout their Early Years, in preparation for their future years in school.